 - What will my lawyer do?
 Your lawyer will present your case to the judge and, in some cases, a jury.
 He or she will make an opening statement, explaining your case, and the defendant will have the chance to do the same.
 Each side will call witnesses who know something about the accident or your injuries to try to prove their case.
 Each side will also present evidence through these witnesses such as copies of your medical bills, the police report, or other things that help establish the story.
 The case ends with closing statements made by each side.
 Then the judge or jury will deliberate and make a decision.

 - What will I have to do?
-You will need to appear for trial and sit at a table with your attorney as he or she makes your case.
+You will need to appear for at least portions of trial.
+We typically have our clients appear for jury selection and the rest of trial unless the client has emotional consequences from the crash that will be aggravated by hearing difficult evidence.
 You will also need to testify.
 When you testify, you will swear an oath to tell the truth to the court.
 Then, your attorney will ask you questions regarding the accident and your injuries.
 This is called “direct examination.”
 The defendant, likely the defendant’s attorney, will then get a chance to ask you questions about the accident and your injury.
 This is called “cross-examination” and can be difficult emotionally.
-Make sure that you have thoroughly discussed both your direct and cross-examination with your attorney.
-Being prepared and knowing what to expect will make that part of trial less stressful.
+We will have discussed these examinations with our client.
+Our client will be prepared to answer the questions, not just in terms of understanding key facts, but being ready to handle the emotional side of testimony.
+Being prepared and knowing what to expect will make that part of trial much less stressful and far more comfortable.

 Call 434-817-3100 or complete a Case Evaluation form